Domain-adapted Learning and Imitation: DRL for Power Arbitrage: Results

 Illustrated in Figure~\ref{fig:inhouse1} is the testing performance of our trained agent, marked as Raw RL Agent (blue), with respect to simple benchmarks (P1, P2 and P3).
 The agent is trained on 2018-2019 and tested on 2020.
 It is noticed that despite being profitable, the general performance of the Raw RL Agent is inferior to the three simple benchmarks constructed by our market understanding.
-The main reason for this inferiority is most likely resulted by the complexity of the market, and associated complicated bi-level problems simulated by our duel-agent setup.
-Therefore, to guide our agent to faster and better convergence in training, we leverage the knowledge in the three benchmarks as a prior for imitation learning.
+The main reason for this inferiority is most likely resulted by the complexity of the market, and associated complicated bi-level problems simulated by our dual-agent setup.
+Therefore, to guide our agent to faster and better convergence in training, we leverage the knowledge in the three benchmarks as a prior for reward engineering.
 Detailed implementation is outlined in Section~\ref{IL}, and the testing performance is shown by the yellow line in Figure~\ref{fig:inhouse1}, denoted as Taught RL Agent.

-The cumulative P\&L of the Raw RL Agent in 2020 is $38$M Euro, compared to P1 of $75$M Euro, P2 of $75$M Euro and P3 of $26$M Euro.
+The cumulative P\&L of the Raw RL Agent in 2020 is $38$M Euro, compared to P1 of $75$M Euro, P2 of $75$M Euro (P1 and P2 largely overlap) and P3 of $26$M Euro.
 It achieves about only a half of the two most performing benchmarks out of the three.
-However, after leveraging imitation learning techniques, the Taught RL Agent achieves $106$M Euro cumulative P\&L, which is about $40\%$ and $180\%$ improvement from the most performing benchmarks and the Raw RL Agent.
+However, after leveraging reward engineering techniques, the Taught RL Agent achieves $106$M Euro cumulative P\&L, which is about $40\%$ and $180\%$ improvement from the most performing benchmarks and the Raw RL Agent.
 Therefore, incorporating the knowledge from the benchmarks as a prior to guide learning in this scenario results in a significant uplifting in the performance.